reasoning/hero/doc/any.md

 You can set a type using the consstructor or the assignment operator.

-You can get a type using the Cast<> template method ansd specifying the type.
+You can get a type using the Cast<> template method and specifying the type.
 The Cast method attempts to verify that the types are the same and will return a null value (zero memory but same type) as the type requested if this fails.